 The Company's primary asset is the 100% held Tuvatu Gold Project ("Tuvatu"), located 17 km from the Nadi International Airport on the main island of Viti Levu in Fiji.
 Discovered in 1987, Tuvatu is a high-grade underground gold project situated upon the Viti Levu lineament, Fiji's own corridor of high grade alkaline gold deposits.
 Tuvatu is situated upon a 5 hectare footprint inside a larger 384 hectare mining lease.
-The project contains numerous high-grade prospects proximal to Tuvatu, at depth, and up to 1.50 km along strike from the resource area, giving near-term production potential and further discovery upside on one of Fiji's largest and underexplored alkaline gold systems.
 Tuvatu was advanced by previous owners through underground exploration and development from 1997 through to the completion of a feasibility study in 2000.
-Acquired by Lion One in 2011, the project has over 120,000 meters of drilling completed to date in addition to 1,600 meters of underground development.
+Acquired by Lion One in 2011, the project has over 140,000 meters of drilling completed to date in addition to 1,600 meters of underground development.
+Concomitant with the mine development plan being undertaken, Lion One continues to pursue aggressive exploration drilling of newly defined feeder targets in proximity to the Tuvatu resource, including the prolific 500 Zone, as well as regional targets within the 6 km Navilawa caldera.

 Lion One is focused on advancing premium quality gold assets in Fiji that have the attributes of: high grades, scope, district scale, and depth potential, with access to infrastructure in a mining-friendly jurisdiction.
-On March 23, 2015 the Company announced that the Fijian Minister of Lands and Mineral Resources had approved the grant of a Special Mining Lease ("SML") for the Tuvatu Gold Project.
+On March 23, 2015, the Company announced that the Fijian Minister of Lands and Mineral Resources had approved the grant of a Special Mining Lease ("SML") for the Tuvatu Gold Project.
 SML 62 provides exclusive rights for the potential development, construction, and operation of mining, processing, and waste management infrastructure at Tuvatu and the surrounding lease area.
 The Mining Lease area contains all of the current NI 43-101 Resource.
+In August 2022, SML 62 was extended for an additional 10-year renewable term to February 28, 2035.